yds12/x64-roadmap/readme.md

   * ✓ Check out the machine code of a program with `hexdump`

   * ✓ Disassemble a program with `objdump`

+* Basic Arithmetic

+  * Make a program that sums two numbers

+  * Make a program that subtracts two numbers

+  * Make a program that uses increment

+  * Make a program that uses decrement

 * Unconditional Jump